WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-01-Unraveling-the-SaMD-Lingo.md

 **ANOMALY**: Any condition that deviates from the expected based on requirements specifications, design documents, standards, etc. or from someone's perceptions or experiences.
 ANOMALIES may be found during, but not limited to, the review, test, analysis, or use of "medical device software" or applicable documentation.
 (IEC 62304:2015, clause 3.2)

-**BUG**: The most historical terms to discribe any fault in a program -- back to them time when it meant the actual bug (insect.)
-Dev people seems to use it for any not desired.
-Acutally, the US FDA gave their definition on [their website](https://www.fda.gov/inspections-compliance-enforcement-and-criminal-investigations/inspection-guides/glossary-computer-system-software-development-terminology-895): A fault in a program which causes the program to perform in an unintended or unanticipated manner.
+**BUG**: The most historical term to describe any fault in a program -- back to the time when it meant the actual bug (insect.)
+Dev people use it for everything not desired.
+Actually, the US FDA gave their definition on [their website](https://www.fda.gov/inspections-compliance-enforcement-and-criminal-investigations/inspection-guides/glossary-computer-system-software-development-terminology-895): A fault in a program which causes the program to perform in an unintended or unanticipated manner.

 **DEFECT**: nonconformity related to an intended or specified use. ([ISO 9000:2015 clause 3.6.10](https://www.iso.org/obp/ui/en/#iso:std:iso:9000:ed-4:v1:en:term:3.6.10))